florianbrede-ayet/esphome-toshiba-hvac-controller/README.md

 My best guess is that `cduLoad` is the heat request for the IDU and `cduIac` is related to the IDU's EEV.

 # Credits
-* Inspiration & initial protcol description from [ToshibaCarrierHvac](https://github.com/ormsport/ToshibaCarrierHvac)
+* Inspiration & initial protocol description from [ToshibaCarrierHvac](https://github.com/ormsport/ToshibaCarrierHvac)
 * ESPhome component structure from [esphome-lg-controller](https://github.com/JanM321/esphome-lg-controller)

 # License